XronTrix10/Telegram-Leecher/README.md

 ## **💡 Features**

- - Download Files or Folders From google drive Link or any Direct Link
+ - Download Files or Folders From any Direct, Magnet or Google Drive Link
  - Download Multiple Files or Folders with Multiple Links ( New 🔥)
  - Added Custom Name support ( New 🔥)
  - Zip Folders/Files
  - Unzip .zip Files
  - Upload files to Telegram
  - Shows operation Status with bar and percentage
- - Split support for zip files > 2000 MB
+ - Split support for all files > 2000 MB
  - Leech Files from Direct Download Links !

 ## **🔥 Benifits**